 Propagating Ficus deltoides is a rewarding experience that allows you to expand your plant collection or share the joy of growing with others.
 With a few simple steps, you can create new plants from existing ones and enjoy the satisfaction of watching them thrive.

 The most common method of propagating Ficus deltoides is through stem cuttings.
 Start by selecting a healthy stem with at least two sets of leaves.
 Using a sharp and clean pair of scissors or gardening shears, cut the stem just below a leaf node.
-Remove the lower leaves, leaving only the top two sets intact.
-This will encourage root growth and prevent excessive moisture loss.

-Prepare a pot or container with well-draining soil, such as a mix of peat moss and perlite.
-Moisten the soil slightly to provide a moist environment for the cutting.
 Make a small hole in the soil and carefully place the cutting into it, burying it about an inch deep.
 Gently press the soil around the cutting to ensure good contact.

 Place the pot in an area that receives bright, indirect light.
 Avoid direct sunlight, as it can scorch the cutting.
 Maintain a consistent level of humidity by covering the pot with a clear plastic bag or using a small greenhouse.
 This will create a mini greenhouse effect and help retain moisture.